 Mobility and transport are important for all.
-Whether travelling for work or leisure or as end users of or actors in international supply chains, our use of it is inevitable.
+Whether travelling for work or leisure, or as an end-user or actor in international supply chains, our use of it is inevitable.
 Proactively shaping future green, safe and smart mobility is key to the ambitions described in the European Commission’s Sustainable and Smart Mobility Strategy 2020.

-With these advancements, there are emerging risks, e.g. privacy, intentional misuse or hacks, resilience, exclusion of digital unschooled citizens and lack of user acceptance.
-These issues need to be incorporated into the overall development process from an early stage to avoid these growing into road blocks.
+With these advancements, there are emerging risks e.g., privacy, intentional misuse or hacks, resilience, but also on the exclusion of digital unschooled citizens and lack of user acceptance.
+These issues need to be incorporated into the overall development process from an early stage on, to avoid that these will grow into roadblocks.

 The session aims to explore the (potential) roadblocks and enablers.
 The session will focus on: